Applications of Buried Piping

 - Even after applying mitigating measures such as external coating and cathodic protection, Buried Steel pipes are subjected to external corrosion.

-- Buried pipes are subjected to mechanical damage when a soil excavation work is being carried out in close vicinity.
+- Buried pipes are subjected to mechanical damage when soil excavation work is being carried out in close vicinity.

 - Buried pipes carrying hot fluids and subject to thermal expansion can cause pipe deformation and/or partial/total removal of the external protective coating is applied.